Dept. of Computer Science

 Hi, welcome to my personal website.
 I am currently working as a postdoctoral researcher at the Department of Computer Science of the University of Cyprus.
 My research lies in computer graphics and geometry processing.
 More specifically, I am interested in the acquisition, understanding and modeling of 3D geometry.
 My postdoctoral research is focused on deep learning for 3D geometry, including segmentation and style identification.
 Have a look at my publications for more information.
 I also teach post-graduate courses in computer graphics.

-I finished my PhD at University College London in 2015, working in the Smart Geometry Processing Group.
+I got my PhD from University College London in 2015, working in the Smart Geometry Processing Group.
 I was supervised by Prof. Niloy Mitra, working on using shape collections to develop novel representations and shape analysis algorithms for understanding, learning and using shape structure.
 The end goal was to develop structure-aware 3D modeling tools for effortlessly creating 3D content, thereby addressing a long-standing problem in computer graphics.
 In this effort, we addressed challenges in a number of areas related to discovering shape structure and employing it for 3D modeling, including: shape co-alignment, parameterizing shape collections for coupled exploration and synthesis, developing a meta-representation for shape families, and discovering recurring part arrangements.
 Have a look at my publications page for more information.

 Before going to University College London, I got my MPhil in Advanced Computer Science from the University of Cambridge, and my BSc in Computer Science from the University of Cyprus.
 I grew up in Cyprus, a tiny island in the Eastern Mediterranean.
 Have a look at my CV for more information.